-As a member of the Firm’s corporate law group, Mr. Ison represents businesses and individuals in a number of industries in connection with mergers and acquisitions, venture capital financing, securities matters, business formation and dissolution and day-to-day operational issues, including purchase, sale, leasing and licensing transactions and employment matters.
+Not limiting his practice exclusively to health care clients, Mark has represented clients in many other industries in connection with mergers and acquisitions, venture capital and private equity financing, securities matters, business formation and dissolution, and day-to-day operational issues, including leasing and licensing transactions and employment matters.

 - Juris Doctor, Vanderbilt University, 2004, Order of the Coif

 - Master of Music in Voice, University of Massachusetts-Amherst, 2001